CHILD SUPPORT LAWYER PROUDLY SERVING SANTA ROSA AND ALL OF SONOMA COUNTY

 The courts use a standard formula to determine what amount should be paid.
 Each spouse will be asked to complete an Income and Expense Declaration, under penalty of perjury, detailing their current income and expenses.
 The court inputs Information from this form into a computer program to determine support.
 California courts have ample discretion when ordering child support, and are able to order an amount that is different than what is generated from the computer report.

 This calculation could potentially change your life in a drastic way if the number rendered is inaccurate or higher than you’d anticipated.
-The attorneys at the Law Office of Carolyn Vandyk can walk you through each step of the process and make sure the support order is something you can manage.
+The attorneys at Vandyk Law can walk you through each step of the process and make sure the support order is something you can manage.

 Other factors that are taken into consideration in this calculation are which parent has the primary responsibility of the day to day management of the child, as well as who picks up the children from school when they’re sick, who provides the majority of transportation to and fro school, and who pays the education costs.